aniri15/FabriMAE-Self-Evaluating-VLA/README.md

 Independent mode samples `TTS_NUM_CANDIDATES` complete action chunks from the same observation and selects the candidate using the configured score.

-Run FabriX-MAE in branch mode:
+Run FabriMAE in branch mode:

 ```bash
 cd "${REPO_ROOT}/openpi"